Annotating Dimensions of Social Perception in Text: A Sentence-Level Dataset of Warmth and Competence: LLM Prompts

+\underline{Target}: Religious people \underline{Text}: Could all those who believe in a god please leave.
+The meeting will now continue for the grown ups only. \underline{Sociability score}: -3 (high unsociability). \underline{Rationale}: The author portrays religious people as socially incompetent and needing exclusion from adult discourse (``please leave'') and says their presence is incompatible with or unwanted in serious adult conversations (``grown ups only'').
+The order (telling an entire social group to leave) and the dismissive language are extremely exclusionary and socially hostile, resulting in a maximum unsociability score.

-\underline{Instructions}: Consider the entire meaning of the sentence before attempting to give the relevant scores.
+Instructions: Consider the entire meaning of the sentence before attempting to give the relevant scores.
 You will be given a text snippet and a target (group, entity, or individual).
 Rate the apparent level of sociability that the sentence's author seems to express towards the specified target.
 Choose one label from these seven labels: high unsociability moderate unsociability slight unsociability neutral, not applicable, not expressed, etc. slight sociability moderate sociability high sociability

-Here is the sentence: \{ \}.
-Its target is: \{ \}.
+Here is the sentence: \{\}.
+Its target is: \{\}.

 In order to assess sociability, try to answer the following questions: 1.
-What is the degree of sociability towards \{ \} that the author of the text seems to express?
-2. Does the author seem to perceive \{ \} as sociable or antisocial?
+What is the degree of sociability towards \{\} that the author of the text seems to express?
+2. Does the author seem to perceive \{\} as sociable or antisocial?
 Helpful or unhelpful?
-Remember: even if the speaker is explicitly targeting someone else, since the target is \{ \}, your score should be an assessment of perceived sociability trust towards \{ \} only.
-In the format of a JSON file or a Python dictionary, you should provide your justification saved in a key called ``reason".
-Then, based on your justification, add your rating to a key called ``label"."
+Remember: even if the speaker is explicitly targeting someone else, since the target is \{\}, your score should be an assessment of perceived sociability trust towards \{\} only.
+In the format of a JSON file, you should first provide your justification briefly (1 sentence max) saved in a key called "reason".
+Then, based on your justification, add your label to a key called "label".